-In light of COVID-19 relief rules recently issued by the Internal Revenue Service (IRS) and the U.S. Department of Labor, and guidance issued by the University’s insurance carriers, certain employee and retiree benefit notice, election and claims deadlines have been extended.
+In light of the COVID-19 National Emergency relief rules issued by the Internal Revenue Service (IRS) and U.S. Department of Labor, and guidance issued by the University’s insurance carriers, certain employee and retiree benefit notice, election, and claims deadlines have been extended.
 The University-sponsored benefit programs impacted by these changes are described more fully below.

 This information is for your reference only.
 You are not required to take any action.
-However, if you have any questions on how these notifications may apply to your specific situation, please contact HR Shared Services at email@example.com or 315.443.4042.
+This web page will be updated with new guidance as it becomes available, so please check back regularly.
+If you have any questions on how these extensions may apply to your specific situation, please contact HR Shared Services at email@example.com or 315.443.4042.

-You generally have one opportunity each year to make changes to benefits during the University’s Open Enrollment period.
-However, if you experience a special enrollment event (including, but not limited to, gaining a new dependent by birth, marriage or adoption), you may make changes outside of this enrollment period, within 31* days of the event, provided all necessary forms and required documentation are submitted to the Syracuse University Office of Human Resources within this time period.
+You generally have one opportunity each year to make changes to the University’s group health plans (i.e., active and retiree medical, dental/vision) during the University’s Open Enrollment period.
+However, if you experience a HIPAA special enrollment event, you may make changes outside of this enrollment period, within 31* days of the event, provided all necessary forms and required documentation are submitted to the Syracuse University Office of Human Resources within this time period.

 *You may make changes to your benefits coverage within 60 days if the event is due to eligibility for or loss of Medicaid or CHIP coverage.

 Under government agency rules designed to provide relief during the COVID-19 National Emergency, the 31 (or 60) day deadline for requesting mid-year enrollment due to a HIPAA special enrollment event is extended to the date that is 31 (or 60) days following the end of the Outbreak Period.